Blind Spot Accident Claims

 According to Arizona Department of Transportation there were more than 100,000 vehicle crashes reported and each day approximately 135 people were injured in an accident.
 Of these, nearly 13,000 collisions were common types of collisions caused by blind spots.

 If you or a loved one has been involved in a car accident caused by a blind spot, the victim may be eligible for compensation to cover property damage, pain and suffering, medical bills, and more.
-We can offer a free consultation for those who are seeking legal counsel for their accident.
+A car accident lawyer from our law firm can offer a free consultation for those who are seeking legal counsel for their accident.

 Fill out the FREE CASE REVIEW form to your right for a no-obligation review of your claim.